Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

 Refers to the ability of DLTs to automatically optimizes data for performance & ease-of-use

-**Best Practices**DLT encodes Delta best practices automatically when creating DLT: `optimizerWrite`, `AutoCompact`, `tuneFileSizesForRewrites`
+**Best Practices** DLT encodes Delta best practices automatically when creating DLT: `optimizerWrite`, `AutoCompact`, `tuneFileSizesForRewrites`.
-**Physical Data**DLT automatically manages your physical data to minimice cost and optimize performance --> runs vacuum, run optimize
+**Physical Data** DLT automatically manages your physical data to minimice cost and optimize performance --> runs vacuum, run optimize.
-**Schema Evolution**Schema evolution is handle for owner
+**Schema Evolution** Schema evolution is handle for owner.

 **Metastore**
 Metastore keeps track of all the table metadata, like the schema and the location of the data.
-When you create a table in Delta Lake or DAtabricks, the details bout the table, including where its data is stored, are saved in the metastored.
+When you create a table in Delta Lake or Databricks, the details bout the table, including where its data is stored, are saved in the metastored.

 **Table directory**
 In a concern of distributed file storage systems, a table directory typically refers to the underlying location in the distributed storage